home-assistant/home-assistant.io/source/_integrations/legrand_homepluscontrol.markdown

 Legrand offers the Home+ Control smartphone app to manage these devices.
 You can find this app in the Google Play and Apple App stores.

-This `Home+ Control` integration for Home Assitant currently has support for the following devices:
+This `Home+ Control` integration for Home Assistant currently has support for the following devices:
 - Light switches
 - Power outlets